Ilioinguinal nerve

 The ilioinguinal nerve does not pass through the deep inguinal ring, and thus only travels through part of the inguinal canal.
 It mediates the cremasteric reflex.

 Variations

 The size of this nerve is in inverse proportion to that of the iliohypogastric.
-Occasionally it is very small, and ends by joining the iliohypogastric; in such cases, a branch from the iliohypogastric takes the place of the ilioinguinal, or the latter nerve may be altogether absent.
+Occasionally, it is very small, and ends by joining the iliohypogastric; in such cases, a branch from the iliohypogastric takes the place of the ilioinguinal, or the latter nerve may be altogether absent.

 Ilioinguinal nerve block

 The ilioinguinal nerve is clinically important when considering an ilioinguinal or iliohypogastric nerve block.

-The indications for nerve block include anaesthesia for procedures involving the abdominal region such as inguinal herniorrhaphy or pain relief for procedures such as a c-section.
+The indications for nerve block include anaesthesia for procedures involving the abdominal region such as inguinal herniorrhaphy or pain relief for procedures such as a caesarean section.
 Ropivacaine is an example of the anaesthetic which may be used for the block.